-The District has debt certificates outstanding totaling \$1,070,000 as of June 30, 2016.
-The District paid \$120,000 towards outstanding debt during the year.
+The District has debt certificates outstanding totaling \$950,000 as of June 30, 2017.
+The District paid \$120,000 towards the principal of outstanding debt during the year.
 See Note 6 for more information regarding long-term debt.

 Economic Factors